molgenis/NGS_DNA/docs/ngs-protocols.md

 # Determine Gender
 ### Step 09: Gender check

-Due to the fact a male has only one X chromosome it is important to know if the sample is male or female.
+Due to the fact that a male has only one X chromosome it is important to know if the sample is from a male or a female.
 Calculating the coverage on the non pseudo autosomal region and compare this to the average coverage on the complete genome predicts male or female well.

 **Scriptname:** GenderCheck
 **Input:** ${dedupBam}.hs\_metrics (CalculateHsMetrics step) (${dedupBam}.nonAutosomalRegionChrX_hs_metrics (GenderCalculate step)